 Lemon juice – citrus adds a tangy flavor.
 If you’d like, you can substitute orange juice for lemon juice.
 Or add a bit of lemon zest or orange zest for even more zing.

-Cornstarch – to thicken the fruit juices
+Cornstarch – needed to thicken the fruit juices .

 How to make rhubarb crumble with oats

-Step 1:
+Step 1: Prepare the fruit

 Use a slotted spoon and remove the rhubarb from its bowl and add it to the strawberries.
 Discard the rhubarb juice.
-Combine the cornstarch with the lemon juice and vanilla, then add it to the fruit.
+Combine the cornstarch with the lemon juice and vanilla, then add it to the strawberry-rhubarb mixture.
 Stir it all together and pour it into a 9 x 13 baking pan.
 Or, for a more rustic-looking classic crumble, you can bake it in a 12’ cast iron skillet.

-Step 3:
+Step 3: Make the topping

-To make the topping, process the butter, flour, sugar and salt in a food processor until the butter is in pea-size pieces.
 If you don’t have a food processor, use a pastry cutter.
 Add the oats and pecans.

 Use your hands to form the topping into clumps and sprinkle it over the fruit.

-Step 4:
+Step 4: Bake

 Bake for 30 minutes, then reduce the oven temperature and bake for another 30 minutes until the fruit is bubbly.
 If the top starts to get too brown, tent it with aluminum foil.